Supporting Colombia's energy transition with a smart grid rollout

 A smart grid rollout strategy allows Colombia to create a just energy transition which adds value for all.
 So far, the country has supported lower-income households by offering dedicated energy subsidies.
 While helpful, this solution isn't sustainable over time.
 Our analysis revealed this funding could be used to install smart technologies across lower-income households and pilot benefits that can be replicated countrywide.
 It would empower users to manage their energy consumption and take advantage of periods with low energy demand.
 This offers another method to help alleviate energy poverty.

 We want to thank UK PACT (Partnering for Accelerated Climate Transitions) for funding this project, which enabled us to complete the project and make a case for smart grids.
-Similarly, we'd like to acknowledge the support from our partners, Imperial College London and Universidad Nacional de Colombia, who supported this research at various stages, including the data collection and modelling.
+Similarly, we would like to acknowledge the support from our partners, Imperial College London and Universidad Nacional de Colombia, who supported this research at various stages, including the data collection and modelling.